siddhantdrk/Restaurant-App/README.md

-# DoughPaze - Restaurant App for ordering food online at your doorstep.
+# Restaurant App for ordering food online at your doorstep.

 ## Main Componets of the Project
 - Android app